 On the basis of Figure 3, the great majority of these 92 currencies have a significantly lower volume growth than value growth.
 This is in line with the provisional indication above, that the role of the store of value function of banknotes has increased simultaneously when the share, but not necessarily the volume, of banknote transactions has decreased.

-Interestingly, some of the major currencies like the British pound, Chinese renminbi, euro and Swiss franc, do not belong to this majority group.
+Interestingly, some of the major currencies like the British pound, Chinese renminbi, The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
+See ECU.
+More and Swiss franc, do not belong to this majority group.
 All of them had in 2018 a higher volume than value growth of banknotes in circulation.
 Most of them are used also as a store of value outside their borders, which could have implied that the volume growth is lower than that of the value.
 The explanations why it is not so may differ in the case of the various currencies.

 In general terms, three kinds of developments in value of banknote circulation can be identified: